rustamr-proton/telemt/CONTRIBUTING.md

 AI-generated code is treated as **draft** and must be validated like any other external contribution.

+The problem isn’t AI as a tool, but the dilution of responsibility.
+If the commit history says "Claude/GPT authored this", then who is accountable for the bug?
+Claude?
+GPT?
+Anthropic?
+OpenAI?
+Samuel Altman?

+The user who didn’t read the diff?
+No one?
+But, in a sensitive system, *"no one"* is an unacceptable maintainer model.

 PRs that look like unverified AI dumps WILL be closed

 ---